Benefits of PVC Wainscoting & How to Install

 Materials for Installing Trusscore PVC Wainscoting

-When installing Trusscore Wall&CeilingBoard, you’ll need the following materials:
+When installing Trusscore Wall&CeilingBoard, you’ll need the following tools:

 1. A drill or screw gun